I AM THE RESURRECTION AND THE LIFE

 If religion has any value at all, it is to bring us to the living Jesus that we may know Him and be aware of Him at all times.
 Our country, and the world as well, is moving toward moral and consequent physical chaos.
 The antichrist governments may cry “Peace and Safety.”
 But those of us who still can think clearly will see that there is no lasting peace and there is no true safety.

-Now, still thinking about the spiritual part, when we die we will not die.
+Now, still thinking about the spiritual part, when we die, we will not die.
 Why is that?
 Think about it.
 If we are living in and by the Life of the Lord Jesus, how can we die?
-If our thoughts are His thoughts, how can we cease to think?
-If our words are coming from Him, how can they cease?
-If our actions are being directed by Him, why should they not continue after we die?
+If our thoughts, words, and actions are in agreement with the will of the Lord Jesus for us, why should they not continue after we die?

 By learning to live as part of Christ, we have entered eternal spiritual life.
 We will not be in some kind of hazy spiritual existence when we die and enter the spiritual world.
 We will still be the same person.
 We will just keep on living by and with the Lord Jesus, as part of Him.

-Now we have discussed the spiritual part of not dying, let us think for a moment about the physical aspect.
+Now that we have discussed the spiritual part of not dying, let us think for a moment about the physical part.

-Of course we will die physically, if we are living and believing in Jesus, because our body is dead because of sin.
-But we will not "perish," that is, our body shall not cease to be.
+Despite living and believing in Jesus, we will die physically because our bodies are dead because of sin.
+But we will not “perish,” that is, our bodies shall not cease to be.

-The doctrine of the resurrection is not mentioned very often in our day, it seems, except for the resurrection of the Lord Jesus.
-This possibly may be due to the influence of the religion of Gnosticism, which does not hold with the physical coming of the Lord.
+The doctrine of the resurrection is not mentioned often in our day, it seems, except for the resurrection of the Lord Jesus.
+This possibly may be due to the influence of the religion of Gnosticism, which does not agree with the physical coming of the Lord.

-In any case, in place of the resurrection we have inserted a non-scriptural doctrine termed the "rapture."
+In any case, in place of the resurrection, we have inserted a non-scriptural doctrine termed the “rapture.”
 There are extraordinary differences between the resurrection and a rapture.
-Most importantly, the rapture is not, and does not pretend to be, an act of redemption, that is, a restoring to man of that which was lost in Eden.
+Most importantly, the rapture is not, and does not pretend to be, an act of redemption, that is, a restoring to man of what was lost in Eden.